Sonia Kacker

 Show moreShow less

-Notable personal detailsSonia Devgan-Kacker is a Democratic candidate for the U.S. House in California’s 26th Congressional District in the June 2, 2026 primary election.
-She is a physician specializing in family medicine and is affiliated with UCLA Health.
-Her documented medical training includes an M.D. from the University of California, Irvine School of Medicine and a family medicine residency at Long Beach Memorial Medical Center.
+Notable personal detailsSonia Devgan-Kacker is a Democratic candidate for the U.S. House in California’s 26th Congressional District (2026 cycle).
+She is a board-certified family medicine physician who has practiced in Ventura County and is associated with UCLA Health.
+She earned her M.D. from the University of California, Irvine School of Medicine and completed a family medicine residency at Long Beach Memorial Medical Center.

 SourcesShowHide